kognise/obsidian-aviation/FAR/Volume 3/I Airports/0169 Expenditure of federal funds for nonmilitary airports or air navigation facilities thereon.md

 \(3\) A technical description of the project;

-\(4\) The information contained in the notice required by §157.3 of this chapter; and
+\(4\) The information contained in the notice required by [[Volume 3/I Airports/0157 Notice of construction, alteration, activation, and deactivation of airports.md#§157.3   Projects requiring notice.|§157.3]] of this chapter; and

 \(5\) All available pertinent data relating to the necessity of the airport or air navigation facility for use in air commerce including where applicable—